alananguyen03/inet4031-testlab12/README.md

 Before running this lab, the following must be installed or configured on the VM:
 - Docker
 - Docker Compose
 - Terminal access with sudo privileges
+- Git

 # Getting Started
 <!-- Explain how a new teammate would bring this stack up from a fresh clone.